broadinstitute/warp/website/docs/Pipelines/ATAC/README.md

 ## Quickstart table
-The following table provides a quick glance at the Multiome pipeline features:
+The following table provides a quick glance at the ATAC pipeline features:

 | Pipeline features | Description | Source |
 |--- | --- | --- |